rodrinoblega/payana/README.md

 - Entities: Core business logic and data structures.
 - Use Cases: Defines the application’s specific business rules and the interactions between entities.
-- Adapters: Adapters: Interfaces to external systems and tools.
+- Adapters: Interfaces to external systems and tools.
 - Frameworks: Libraries and frameworks that support the application.

 ![](static/Payana-clean.arch.jpg)